algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/technical_specification/technical_specification.md

 #### 3.10.6.
 Compliance

 - All language handling respects **GDPR**, with no personally identifiable information sent to Localize.
-- Users can manually override their preferred language via a settings dropdown stored in local storage.
+- Users can manually override their preferred language via a settings popup with the locale value stored in local storage.

 > [!NOTE]
 > Localize API usage is monitored; rate limits and quota should be validated for production readiness.